SPC Vinyl: What You Should Know About Rigid Core Flooring

-- Homeowners with imperfect subfloors.
-One of the biggest selling points for SPC rigid core flooring is that you can install it over uneven subfloors.
+- Homeowners with imperfect subfloors: One of the biggest selling points for SPC rigid core flooring is that you can install it over uneven subfloors.
 Save money and ditch the leveling company by using rigid core flooring.*

 *Note: Rigid core can be installed over most uneven subfloors.
 If the imperfections are extremely large, some leveling may still be necessary.

-Rigid Core Luxury Vinyl Flooring Installation
+How to Install Rigid Core Luxury Vinyl Flooring

 Instructions vary from product to product, but here is an example of what a typical installation consists of.

-- Place your first plank with the tongue side facing the wall.
+- Place the first plank with the tongue side facing the wall.
 Press the end seam of the second plank into the end seam of the first plank, and then lock them together by laying the plank down.
 Continue working left to right.

 - Install the first plank in the second row by inserting the tongue into the groove of the plank in the first row.
 Continue through the process until all planks are installed.

 - Protect all exposed edges by installing wall molding and/or transition strips.
 Make sure that no plank will be secured in any way to the subfloor.